 The Capital Area Food Bank Urban Demonstration Garden creates an opportunity for volunteers to participate in the mission of the food bank in new and exciting ways.
-Volunteers will play a crucial role in building and growing the garden.
-This project will include a wide variety of tasks associated with creating the infrastructure of the garden like digging, building, painting, planting and getting your hands dirty.
-This is a great opportunity for individuals and groups interested in volunteering outside and in helping to bring the food bank garden to life!
+Volunteers play a crucial role in building and growing the garden.
+This project includes a wide variety of tasks associated with creating the infrastructure of the garden like digging, building, painting, planting and getting your hands dirty.
+This is a great opportunity for individuals and groups interested in volunteering outside and in helping to bring the food bank’s Urban Demonstration Garden garden to life!

 Garden Volunteers will join us on garden building days to participate in specific projects to help complete the garden space.
 If you would like to volunteer, please click on the button below to schedule a designated CAFB Garden Build Time.